Are Politicians Responsive to Mass Shootings? Evidence from U.S. State Legislatures: Abstract

 \section{Abstract}

-The United States leads the world in the number of mass shootings that occur each year even as policy making on firearms remains polarized along party lines.
-Are legislators responsive to mass shootings?
-We estimate the latent positions of 264 California state legislators on gun policy from their roll-call voting records on firearm-related bills from 2011 to 2022.
-Employing a stacked difference-in-differences design, we find that mass shootings within or near a state legislator’s district do not alter their voting behavior on firearm policy, on average (with 95\% confidence intervals spanning opposite directions).
-When we extend our analyses to an additional 5 states (for a total of 1,864 legislators), we find similarly null results, though we report evidence of statistically significant effects in both directions from event-specific estimates.
-Our findings suggest that even the most heinous acts of mass violence generally fail to produce measurable effects on legislators' positions on firearm-related policy.
+The United States leads the world in the number of mass shootings that occur each year, even as policy making on firearms remains polarized along party lines.
+In the face of increasing violence and public demand for policy action, we ask whether legislators change their voting behavior on firearm policy in the wake of mass shootings.
+We estimate the latent gun-policy positions of 14,585 state legislators across all 50 states using roll-call votes on firearm-related bills from 2011 to 2022.
+Employing a difference-in-differences design, we find that mass shootings occurring within a legislator’s district do not, on average, measurably shift their positionality on firearm policy.
+This null effect is robust across analyses accounting for legislators’ partisanship, their geographic proximity to the shooting, and characteristics of individual shootings.
+Our findings suggest that even acute, locally salient tragedies fail to cause changes in how legislators vote on firearm policy.

 \begingroup \setstretch{1.5}